What is BS 5534?

 These standards often cross reference with BS 5534, which itself is centred on design, while BS 8000 focuses on installation.
 In some instances, NFRC Technical Bulletins are referenced, usually for information.
 However, references to TB34, wooden shingles and shakes are normative and must be complied with.

 Important changes to BS 5534

-All single lap tiles must now be mechanically fixed with either a clip or a nail, due to changes to wind load calculations.
-Mortar can no longer be used as the only means of fixing roof tiles.
+All single lap tiles must now be mechanically fixed with either a clip and / or a nail, depending on the results of wind load calculations.

 Roofing battens must also meet new requirements, including being appropriately marked and be accompanied by documentation including the name of supplier, origin (i.e. species code), grading, basic size, and type of preservative and method of treatment used.